elllie/bytesizecs/index.md

 ## Structure of the Series

 Each chapter focuses on a broad topic in computer science, from **programming basics** to **computing and humanity**.
 Each chapter is broken up into several short, easily-digestible episodes.
 We also include a wide variety of computer scientists who join us to provide aditional insight on the topics we discuss.
+Get started with [Chapter 0: Introduction](http://learncswith.us/chapters/0-Introduction/0-contents.html)

 In addition to the episodes, each chapter also contains practice materials and links to supplimental information.
-Check our first chapter: [O. Introduction](http://learncswith.us/chapters/0-Introduction/0-contents.html)

 This podcast is also available at:  ?? iTunes ??